luismmontielg/SNOMED-CT-Database/README.md

 ------------
 1. Download the SNOMED CT terminology release from the IHTSDO web site
 2. Create the database using environment.sql
-3. Edit the load.sql script with the correct location of the SNOMED CT release files
+3. Edit the load.sql script with the correct location of the SNOMED CT release files, or move load.sql into SNOMED CT root folder
 4. Load the database created using the edited load.sql script.

+5.     mysql> source load.sql

 That should be it.